Tyler Jacob Moore

 Tyler Jacob Moore is an American actor.

+Early life

 Tyler was born and raised in Catlin, Illinois, to Cynthia Donnell and James Moore.
 He studied musical theater and acting at Palm Beach Atlantic University in West Palm Beach, Florida, and Howard Fine Acting Studio in Los Angeles.
 Before his days as a professional actor, he served in an Army reconnaissance platoon.
-Previous to that, some of his various jobs included: Construction on log cabins, youth outreach, and working for Bunge North America (Filling rail cars with grain being sent as foreign aid to various 3rd world countries).
+Previous to that, some of his various jobs included: construction on log cabins, youth outreach, and working for Bunge North America (filling rail cars with grain being sent as foreign aid to various third world countries).

+Career

 He plays Tony Markovich in the Showtime dramedy Shameless.

 He is also known for his portrayal of Pastor John Tudor on GCB.

 In July 2014, it was announced that Moore would play Prince Hans on the ABC show Once Upon a Time and made his debut appearance in the third episode of season 4.